daronphang/programming-resources/cloud-computing/AWS/services/database/products.md

 ## Amazon Keyspaces

-Used for Apache Cassandra.
+A highly-managed service used for Apache Cassandra.
 Supports encryption at rest without any additional configurations.

 ### Features

+- Leverages Cassandra architecture, which replicates data to multiple nodes according to the configured replication factor
 - Compatible with Cassandra Query Language (CQL)
 - Fully managed Time-to-Live (TTL)
+- Replicates writes synchronously to replica nodes before acknowledging the write
 - Multi-region replication performed through asynchronous replication to propagate the writes across Regions
 - Active-active configuration i.e. each Region handles read/write
 - Consistency and conflict resolution